ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         "claimNameA.condition.claimNameB.sourceB" expects that "claimNameB"
         exists elsewhere in the Passport and is provided by "sourceB".

--   The Claim Clearinghouse MUST verify that for each condition claim and each condition field present, a single corresponding [Passport Visa Object](#passport-visa-object) and its corresponding [fields](#passport-visa-fields) match as per the matching algorithms
+-   The Passport Clearinghouse MUST verify that for each condition claim and each condition field present, a single corresponding [Passport Visa Object](#passport-visa-object) and its corresponding [fields](#passport-visa-fields) match as per the matching algorithms